How to Upgrade to macOS Monterey Without Data Loss

 Upgrade to Monterey Steps

 But, back to our backups (pun intended).
 All successful companies start from meticulous and boring business plans.
-All successful upgrades should start from boring, but have really useful backups.
+All successful upgrades should start from boring, but really useful backups.
 Have you checked if all your precious files are in place and have a second (and third) backup?
 Do you have a bootable backup to restore the previous system?
 Have you made sure your hard and cloud backups are in place?

 If not, Get Backup is here to help.
 Not only do you get a free trial of full features to get all things done, but you also receive an invaluable ability to make a backup of your files a part of your routine with Scheduled Backups.
 But, even that is not the last of the useful Get Backup features.